lhofer/CS50_Rails_Seminar/todo_list_starting_out/README.md

    Edits to "app/views/welcome/index.html.erb" (creates this file here as well)

-1. greet the people who come visit your page! your app is set up to direct people to the index file of the welcome controller if they visit your page, so now we have to edit the index file so its not completely blank.
+1. greet the people who come visit your page! your app is set up to direct people to the index.html.erb file of the welcome controller if they visit your page, so now we have to edit that file so its not completely blank.